 Tanzania is endowed with a huge geothermal potential which has not yet been used, and has only been explored to a limited extend.
 Geothermal power is a reliable, low-cost, environmental friendly, alternative energy supply and an indigenous, renewable energy source, suitable for electricity generation.
 Currently, the national power system is mostly relying on hydropower.
-A long period of drought between 2003 and 2006 lead to shortfalls in electricity supply from the hydropower stations; thus, the government of Tanzania intends to diversify the country's energy mix and is looking for alternative sources of energy.
-Most of the sites already identified with hot springs are located in areas transected by the East African Rift System.
-Such areas include the northern volcanic province of Kilimanjaro, Meru and Ngorongoro and the Rungwe Volcanic province in southwest Tanzania.
-In addition, some coastal areas also show surface manifestations of geothermal resources.
+A long period of drought between 2003 and 2006 lead to shortfalls in electricity supply from the hydropower stations; thus, the government of Tanzania intends to diversify the country's energy mix.
+In the energy sector roadmap has made geothermal development as one of its priorities.
+Most of the sites already identified with hot springs are located in areas transsected by the East African Rift System.
+Such areas include the northern volcanic province of Kilimanjaro, Meru and Natron and the Rungwe Volcanic province in southwest Tanzania.
+In addition, Utete and Luhoi in the eastern coastal area also show surface manifestations of geothermal resources.